cloudiator/colosseum/documentation/api/entities/PortRequired.md

-name                  | A unique name for the port. applicationComponent  | The application component requiring the port. updateAction | An optional update action, that is executed when the port is updated.
+name                  | A unique name for the port. applicationComponent  | The application component requiring the port. updateAction | An optional update action, that is executed when the port is updated. isMandatory | States if the required port is mandatory or if the the communication can start without it.

 ### Request Example
 ```
 {
    "name":"RequiredDB",
    "updateAction":"update.sh",
+   "isMandatory":"true",
    "applicationComponent":1
 }
 ```